Exxon retreated from oil trading in pandemic as rivals made fortunes

 Exxon's trading retreat came as the company overall posted a historic $22.4 billion net loss in 2020.
 Exxon does not separately report the performance of its trading unit.
 Reuters was not able to determine the trading department’s overall profit or loss, or the specific reduction it made in capital available for speculative trading.

 Some of Exxon’s biggest rivals made enormous trading profits last year as their traders bought oil and stored it when prices plunged, then sold it at higher prices for future delivery.
-Rival Royal Dutch Shell said in March that it doubled its 2020 trading profits to $2.6 billion over the previous year.
-BP Plc’s trading arm earned about $4 billion, a near record, Reuters reported previously, based on an internal BP presentation.
-Such profits helped both companies offset massive losses from a collapse in fuel demand and prices as the pandemic curtailed travel worldwide.
+Rival Royal Dutch Shell (RDSa.L) said in March that it doubled its 2020 trading profits to $2.6 billion over the previous year.
+BP Plc (BP.L)'s trading arm earned about $4 billion, a near record, Reuters reported previously, based on an internal BP presentation.
+Such profits helped both companies offset massive losses from a collapse in fuel demand and prices as the pandemic curtailed travel worldwide. read more

 Exxon declined to comment on whether it scaled back speculative trading or reduced the department’s capital and staffing.
 An Exxon spokesman said its trading team continues to have a "broad footprint.”